aome510/hackernews-TUI/config.md

 Each field's value can be either a **raw hex string** representing the color (`0xf6f6ef`, `#f6f6ef`, `f6f6ef`) or a **16-bit color's name** (`black`, `dark black`, `light black`).

-Using the 16-bit color's name will use **the terminal's default color**.
+Specifying the 16-bit color's name will use **the terminal's default color**.
 For example, `background = "black"` will make the application's background be in the terminal's default black color.

 ### Component Style